PropTroniX/E-11-Blaster-Electronics-V1.0/README.md

 Arduino code for a Star Wars E-11 Blaster.
 This is aa Arduino Project to add lights and sounds to your E-11 Blaster.
-(Normal Blaster & Stun Blaster) Relativly easy to build for someone with basic soldering skills using cheap and readily available components.
+(Normal Blaster & Stun Blaster) Relatively easy to build for someone with basic soldering skills using cheap and readily available components.
 You can purchase the E-11 Blaster 3D STL files which I designed especially to hold these electronics from my online store - [PropTroniX](https://proptronix.co.uk/prop_stl_files/e-11-blaster-stl-files "PropTroniX")

 ![](https://www.galacticprops.co.uk/GitHub/E-11_Blaster/GitHub_E-11_1.png)